Survival Analysis with Graph-Based Regularization for Predictors: Theoretical Guarantees

-where $\bbeta_0$ is the true parameter. \end{enumerate} \end{assumption} \begin{remark} The Assumption \ref{assup2} (1) assumes that the predicted graph $G$ is consistent with the true parameter $\bbeta_0$, the same as the assumption (A2) in \cite{yu2016sparse}.
-The Assumption \ref{assup2} (2) serves a similar role as the restricted eigenvalue condition for Lasso \citep{bickel2009simultaneous} for proving the oracle properties of the estimate.
-Compared with the assumption (A3) for the data matrix in \cite{yu2016sparse}, here the assumption is for the Fisher information matrix, due to a different loss function, $-l(\bbeta)$, considered here. \end{remark}
+The Assumption \ref{assup2} (1) assumes that the predicted graph $G$ is {\it consistent} with the true parameter $\bbeta_0$, the same as the assumption (A2) in \cite{yu2016sparse}.
+The Assumption \ref{assup2} (2) serves a similar role as the restricted eigenvalue condition for Lasso \citep{bickel2009simultaneous} to guarantee the oracle properties of the estimate.
+Intuitively, Assumption \ref{assup2} (2) requires that nonzero effects are strong enough to enable reliable estimation and to distinguish between nonzero and zero effects.
+Compared with the assumption (A3) for the data matrix in \cite{yu2016sparse}, here the assumption is for the Fisher information matrix due to a different loss function, $-l(\bbeta)$, considered here.

-Under the assumptions above, we present the recovery error for the maximum regularized likelihood estimate $\widehat\bbeta$ and the difference between partial likelihood functions evaluated at $\widehat\bbeta$ and true parameter $\bbeta_0$, as summarized in Theorem~\ref{thm:oracle}.
+Under the assumptions above, we present the finite-sample recovery error for the maximum regularized likelihood estimate $\widehat\bbeta$, as summarized in Theorem~\ref{thm:oracle}.